awslabs/rhubarb/_sources/guides/keyvalues.rst.txt

-Key-Values Extraction
+Structured Data Extraction
 =====================

-Rhubarb supports extraction of key values using `JSON Schema <https://json-schema.org/learn/getting-started-step-by-step>`_.
+Rhubarb supports extraction of key values using JSON Schemas.
 You can pass in a valid JSON schema to extract specific data out of your document.

+.. note:: JSON Schema is a declarative language that you can use to annotate and validate the structure, constraints, and data types of your JSON documents.
+It provides a way to standardize and define expectations for your JSON data. `Learn more <https://json-schema.org/learn/getting-started-step-by-step>`_.

 .. code:: python